 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-We are focusing a little more on capital preservation and a little less on capital appreciation.
-This is based on our perception that most of the markets in which we invest (equity, high yield bonds, investment-grade debt, and leveraged loans) are now slightly overvalued on a historical context, investor sentiment and expectations are high, and downside risk (if something unexpected goes wrong) is elevated given valuations.
-We are finding it harder to identify good risk-adjusted return ideas in these markets.
+We are continuing to focus a little more on capital preservation and a little less on capital appreciation.
+This is based on our perception that most of the markets in which we invest (equities, high yield bonds, investment-grade debt, and leveraged loans) are now overvalued on a historical context, investor sentiment and expectations are high, and downside risk is elevated given valuations.
+It remains difficult to find good risk-adjusted return ideas in these markets.